 What would Barrack do?

-Were these so-called rebel groups backed given support beforehand by Western Intelligence agencies as they have across the globe throughout recent history?
+Were these so-called rebel groups backed, given support beforehand, by Western Intelligence agencies as they have been across the globe throughout recent history?
 The answer to this question will eventually come out in the wash, but putting that aside for the minute, what would a Western leader do when faced with such a situation?
 This scenario is not even far-fetched, particular in the case of Sarkozy’s own France, the most likely candidate for a “Flash Mob” manifestation in 2011 and 2012.